-On 28th June, Jeremy Ross led a discussion about the current crisis in mental health services and the pressures on modern society that are leading to increasing levels of mental ill-health, greater levels of anxiety, stress and depression in the general population and increased demands on statutory and voluntary agencies at a time when other resources are also in short supply.
+On 28 June, Jeremy Ross led a discussion about the current crisis in mental health services and the pressures on modern society that are leading to increasing levels of mental ill-health, greater levels of anxiety, stress, and depression in the general population, and increased demands on statutory and voluntary agencies at a time when other resources are also in short supply.

 For information, please email your local Fellowship Councillor firstname.lastname@example.org

-If you have any accessibility requirements, please contact Caroline at email@example.com.
+If you have any accessibility requirements or require any reasonable adjustments, please let the team know: email@example.com